thearmanqureshi/E-Academy/README.md

 ## E-Academy Repositories

-- thearmanqureshi: On this GitHub Account the repositories were created to be deployed on Render
+- thearmanqureshi : On this GitHub Account the repositories were created to be deployed on Render
-     - thearmanqureshi/E-Academy : Contains the main project
+     - thearmanqureshi/E-Academy : Contains the main project (Current Repositorie)
-     - thearmanqureshi/E-Academy-Proxy : Contains the E-Academy Proxy Webpage
+     - thearmanqureshi/E-Academy-Proxy : Contains the E-Academy Proxy Webpage [Repositorie Link](https://github.com/thearmanqureshi/E-Academy-Proxy)
-     - thearmanqureshi/E-Academy-Model-Host : Contains the tensorflow-lite model and scaler for the prediction model
+     - thearmanqureshi/E-Academy-Model-Host : Contains the tensorflow-lite model and scaler for the prediction model [Repositorie Link](https://github.com/thearmanqureshi/E-Academy-Model-Host)

-- anshh-arora/E-Academy: On this GitHub Account our team members worked on the E-Acaedmy Project [Repositorie Link](https://github.com/anshh-arora/E-Academy)
+- anshh-arora/E-Academy : On this GitHub Account our team members worked on the E-Acaedmy Project [Repositorie Link](https://github.com/anshh-arora/E-Academy)

 ## Platform Screenshots